Getting started with Cloud Compliance

 After you enter the credentials, you should see a message that all CIFS volumes were authenticated successfully.

-On the Scan Status page, click View Details to review the scan status for each CIFS and NFS volume and correct any errors.
+On the Scan Configuration page, click View Details to review the status for each CIFS and NFS volume and correct any errors.

-For example, the following image shows three volumes that Cloud Compliance can’t scan due to network connectivity issues between the Cloud Compliance instance and the volumes.
+For example, the following image shows three volumes; one of which Cloud Compliance can’t scan due to network connectivity issues between the Cloud Compliance instance and the volume.